plone/mockup/README.md

 Please keep commits on the `yarn.lock` file or any other auto-generated code seperate.

-Just commit them seperately with `git commit yarn.lock -m"yarn install" -n`.
+Just commit them seperately with `git commit yarn.lock -m "yarn install" -n`.

-Having them seperately reduces the effort when merging or rebasing branches where a merge conflict can easily happen.
+Keeping them seperate reduces the effort when merging or rebasing branches where a merge conflict can easily happen.
-In such cases you can just withdraw your changes on the yarn.lock file or remove those commits and re-install with `yarn install` at the end of a successful merge or rebase.
+In such cases you can just withdraw your changes on the `yarn.lock` file, or remove those commits and reinstall with `yarn install` at the end of a successful merge or rebase.

 ---